durham-qlm/ElecSus/README.md

 Manual
 ------

-For GUI documentation, see docs/ElecSus_GUI_UserGuide.pdf (finally updated!)
+For GUI documentation, see docs/ElecSus_GUI_UserGuide.pdf

 For the original ElecSus paper, go to http://dx.doi.org/10.1016/j.cpc.2014.11.023 and download the paper.
 It is published open-access and therefore freely available.

-For the ElecSus paper that goes with version 3.0.0, see XXXXXXXXXXXXXX link.
+For the ElecSus paper that goes with version 3.0.0, see the pre-print at https://arxiv.org/abs/1708.05305.

 -------
 License